aratakileo/suggestions-api/README.md

 # Suggestions API
-API for working with Minecraft suggestions
+API for working with Minecraft suggestions.
+It allows you to add suggestions with the possibility of changing their rendering.
+Using this library, you can add them both statically and dynamically.

 ### Getting started
 Merge the following with your